roboconf/roboconf.github.io/en/user-guide-snapshot/roboconf-commands.md

 They can be executed from the web console or triggered by [the autonomic manager](autonomic-management-with-roboconf.html).

 Commands are defined in \**.commands* files.
-These files are either provided in application templates, under the **commands** directory, or created and edited through the web console.
+These files are either provided in application templates, under the **commands** directory.

 Commands are ALWAYS associated with applications.
 Applications inherit commands from their templates, but then live independently of it.